Quadratic Stability of Entropy Minimizers under Block-Separable Convex Constraints: Introduction

 Entropy minimization under structural constraints is a fundamental problem in functional analysis, statistical mechanics, and information theory.
 In quantum settings, entropy quantifies uncertainty and mixing, and entropy minimizers typically encode extremal or highly rigid structure determined by the imposed constraints.

-In this paper we study the \emph{stability of entropy minimizers} under a natural class of convex constraints arising from orthogonal decompositions of a Hilbert space.
-While the structure of exact entropy minimizers is well understood in many constrained settings, considerably less is known about how \emph{close} a state with nearly minimal entropy must be to the set of minimizers, measured in a natural metric such as trace norm.
+We study the \emph{stability of entropy minimizers} under a natural class of convex constraints arising from orthogonal decompositions of a Hilbert space.
+While the structure of exact entropy minimizers is well understood in many constrained settings, considerably less is known about how \emph{close} a state with nearly minimal entropy must be to the set of minimizers, measured in a natural metric such as the trace norm.

-The principal goal of this work is to establish a sharp quantitative stability theorem of the following form: if a quantum state satisfies a fixed block-diagonal constraint and its entropy exceeds the minimum allowed by the constraint by at most $\varepsilon$, then the state lies within $O(\sqrt{\varepsilon})$ in trace norm of the manifold of entropy minimizers.
+The principal goal of this work is to establish a sharp quantitative stability theorem of the following form: if a quantum state satisfies a fixed block-diagonal constraint and its entropy exceeds the minimum allowed by the constraint by at most $\varepsilon$, then the state lies within $O(\sqrt{\varepsilon})$ in trace norm of the set of entropy minimizers.
 We prove that this exponent is optimal in general and cannot be improved under the given hypotheses.
+Purely quadratic entropy--distance stability holds under fixed-support (confining) constraints; see Appendix~\ref{app:quadratic-domain} for a precise geometric formulation.